FreneticLLC/FreneticUtilities/README.md

 FreneticDataSyntax
 ------------------

-Frenetic Data Syntax is a data syntax designed by FreneticXYZ as a replacement for data syntaxes or object notations such as JSON or YAML.
+Frenetic Data Syntax is a data syntax designed by FreneticLLC as a replacement for data syntaxes or object notations such as JSON or YAML.

 This is a C#/.NET reference implementation of an FDS parser.